belindamo/quartz/content/index.md

 ## What is Just An Experiment?

 I host cute little projects on https://justanexperiment.com.
+Source code is [on Github](https://github.com/justanexperiment).
 These experiment proposals and write-ups are related to those projects, though there is also writing on here correlated to projects where the code has not been released or written yet.

 Enjoy exploring!
 You can navigate this blog through the inline links ([[product|like this]]), left navigation menu (large screens only), or the graph view / backlinks at the bottom.